 Appendix A - Site specific rezoning recommendations

 The following provides zoning recommendations for specific sites in the MidCoast.
+These sites were identified during the preparation of the Review and as part of community consultation for the Housing and Rural Strategies.

 Taree TAFE - Montgomery Crescent, Taree